 In order for God to restore our souls, we need to cooperate with Him and allow Him to do the change of character by taking the following steps:

-1-Remove sin from the heart.
+1-Confess your sins and forsake them.
 The Bible states that sin cuts the connection between us and the Lord.
 “But your iniquities have separated between you and your God, and your sins have hid his face from you, that he will not hear” (Isaiah 59:2).
-When we confess our sins and forsake them, the Lord promises to forgive us (1 John 1:9).
+When we confess our sins and forsake them, the Lord promises to both forgive and cleanse us (1 John 1:9).

 2-Study God’s Word daily to hear His voice.
 We hear God speak to us through His Spirit.
 The Psalmist wrote, “Thy word is a lamp unto my feet, and a light unto my path” (Psalm 119:105).

 3-Talk continually to the Lord through prayer for prayer is the breath of life.
 Jesus gives us the model prayer in Matthew 6:9-13.
 In addition, the book of Psalms includes many prayers that can be of help in our daily walk with the Lord.